lodino/lodino.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Data Science at University of California, San Diego.
-I am currently working with Prof. [Babak Salimi](https://bsalimi.github.io/).
-I received my B.Eng. in Information Engineering from Xi'an Jiaotong University, and M.S. in Computer Science from University of California, San Diego.
-My research interest mainly includes fair and explainable ML, automated data cleaning, and causal inference.
+I am a Ph.D. student in Data Science at University of California San Diego, advised by Prof. [Babak Salimi](https://bsalimi.github.io/).
+I received my B.Eng. in Information Engineering from Xi'an Jiaotong University, and M.S. in Computer Science from University of California San Diego.
+My research interest mainly includes trustworthy ML, automated data cleaning, and causal inference.

 ---

 NEWS
 ======
 * **06/24** Started working as a research intern at Microsoft Research ([Data Systems Group](https://www.microsoft.com/en-us/research/group/datasystems/)).
-* **03/24** Our [new paper](http://sites.computer.org/debull/A24mar/p18.pdf) published at IEEE DE Bulletin (issue on data-centric responsible AI).
+* **03/24** Our [vision paper regarding data biases](http://sites.computer.org/debull/A24mar/p18.pdf) published at IEEE DE Bulletin (issue on data-centric responsible AI).
 * **02/24** Serving on the PC of [FAccT 2024](https://facctconference.org/2024/).
-* **06/23** Our work [CRAB](https://dl.acm.org/doi/abs/10.14778/3611479.3611498) got accepted at VLDB'23!
+* **06/23** Our recent work [CRAB](https://dl.acm.org/doi/abs/10.14778/3611479.3611498) got accepted at VLDB'23!
 * **03/23** Gave a talk about our recent work [CRAB](https://dl.acm.org/doi/abs/10.14778/3611479.3611498) at UCSD DB Seminar.
 * **02/23** Serving on the PC of [FAccT 2023](https://facctconference.org/2023/).
 * **01/23** Transferred to the Data Science PhD program at UCSD.